cacoco/codemetagenerator/README.md

 Available Commands:
-  add         Adds resources [authors, contributors, keywords] to the in-progress codemeta.json file clean       Clean the $HOME/.codemetagenerator directory delete      Delete an arbitrary key and its value in the in-progress codemeta.json file. generate    Generate the final codemeta.json file to the optional output file or to the console help        Help about any command licenses    List (or refresh cached) SPDX license IDs
+  add         Adds resources [authors, contributors, keywords] to the in-progress codemeta.json file clean       Clean the $HOME/.codemetagenerator directory delete      Delete an arbitrary key and its value from the in-progress codemeta.json file. generate    Generate the final codemeta.json file to the optional output file or to the console help        Help about any command licenses    List (or refresh cached) SPDX license IDs